oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     region=<YOUR REGION>
     ```

-    As you can see above, there are several entries in the *config* file that you also need to set and configure:
+    As you can see above, there are several entries in the *config* file that you need to set and configure:

     **5.1 YOUR USER OCID**